rajeshhereforyou/eureka-server-demo/README.md

 http://localhost:8761/eureka/apps

-If you are interested to see the eureka server configuration, you can see the code at '/src/main/resources/application.yml' in this repo
+That's it.
+Now, you know the basic configuration of setting up a Eureka server, creating an Spring boot to as Eureka client and monitor it's status.

-Here are couple of REST endpoints if you are interested to see your app details as a eureka client
+If you are interested to see the eureka server configuration, you can find the code at '/src/main/resources/application.yml' in this repo.